from £18 /night help Price for guests, Nights

 Arcos de la Frontera, as a good friend of mine from Denmark revealed me, is featured in the book '1000 Places to Visit Before You Die'.
 It is definitely a picturesque place and one that forms part of the famous 'white villages of Andalusia'.
 And there are lots to see and do in and around Arcos, probably too much to take it all in just one stay and they would all be included in a list of 'musts'.
 There is the live Nativity before Christmas whereby the upper town of Arcos is converted in the town of Betlehem around the time of Christ's birth, all done so authentically you may be forgiving for thinking you've been time-travelling!
 The city of Cádiz, a beautiful, three millenium place, celebrates in February its famous, sumptious and colourful Carnival.
 Then there is the Moto GP-event usually in April in Jerez to where bikers all over Europe flock to the area.
 An also much-loved event in Arcos is Easter, to where, again, people come from far.
 Also in April, this time in Seville, is the Feria, a most classic Spanish event where you can admire proud ladies in their beautiful Sevillana dresses and dancing horses trained locally to world top-class standards among others.
 And if horses are your thing, the Jerez-feria in May, centred on the horse, is for you.
 Also in Jerez is the Royal Spanish Equestrian School you can visit all year as you can, all year as well, take a tour of a Sherry-bodega which even non-wine drinkers find highly interesting.

-We have now, new for 2014, a lovely little beach on lake Arcos, just the thing for a lazy chill out.
-The beach will eventually be extended - once the ducklings hatch which at the moment are breeding in the area.
+We have now, since 2014, a lovely little beach on lake Arcos, just the thing for a lazy chill out.
+The beach has been extended for 2015 since the ducklings which have been breeding in the area and put out a 'do not disturb'-sign finally hatched.

-One nice little touch worth mentioning while talking about the area is the fact that the cost of living in Spain is, still in 2014, about 25% lower than compared with countries like the UK, Germany or France.
+One nice little touch worth mentioning while talking about the area is the fact that the cost of living in Spain is, still in 2015, about 25% lower than compared with countries like the UK, Germany, Italy or France, plus the very favorable exchange rate pounds/euro makes Spain indeed a very attractive place to visit.

 Guest reviewsPowered by TripAdvisor